 Setting Your Upwork Rate

 To be honest, if an Upwork customer is looking for an English-speaking writer, for example, they will choose a native English speaker first.
 The only reason why they might not is to save money.
-That means, if you are a non-native English-speaking writer, you will need to charge less than a native speaker.
+That means, if you are a non-native English-speaking writer, you might need to charge less than a native speaker.

 So what is a fair profile rate to ask?
 That may depend on where you live.